 Additionally, most instructors expect a student to provide their own instrument for the 201 course.

-Some instructors may not consider taking non-Music major students until the week of January 6th for Spring 2014 classes.
-The first class day for Spring Semester 2014 is Monday, January 13, 2014.
-Instructors who do not consider requests until the week of January 6th are listed below with ***.
+Some instructors may not consider taking non-Music major students until the week of Aug.
+18th for Fall 2014 classes.
+The first class day for Fall Semester 2014 is Wednesday, Aug.
+27, 2014.
+Instructors who do not consider requests until the week of Aug.
+18th are listed below with ***.

 After receiving permission to take (individual instruction) private lessons, students must complete a consent form, available from the Student Office, MRH 3.836, obtain the instructor's signature, and return the form to the Student Office before registering for the course.